murriel/write.murrielgrace.com/c/_posts/2017-02-15-jekyll-now.md

 description: a shortcut reference guide for using Jekyll, the static site generator, on GitHub pages
 ---

-This is a mini shortcut + reference guide on using Jekyll on GitHub Pages as a blogging platform.
+This is a mini shortcut and reference guide on using Jekyll on GitHub Pages as a blogging platform.
 The page is a work in progress, and to be perfectly honest, is mostly here so that I have quick reminders about how to update my site.

+**Know Before You Go**
+There are a few key concepts or technologies that you should be aware of as you progress through this journey.

+You do not have to detour to learn about the world before you start, but having general knowledge of these systems is helpful.
+(condense)

+`to bake an apple pie, you must first invent the universe. -carl sagan`

+- Ruby
+- Github Pages
+- Markdown
+- Liquid Templating Language
+- YAML

 **Useful Links**
 [Jekyll Website](https://jekyllrb.com/)